In major shift, Pentagon chief backs changes to sexual assault prosecutions | Politics

 Austin said he also backed removing other related crimes, such as domestic violence, from the military chain of command.
 He said he would brief President Joe Biden on the recommendation from an independent commission on sexual assault established by the Pentagon.
 The panel made the recommendations that Austin endorsed.

+"It is a massive step forward but we still have a ways to go," said Don Christensen, president of the Protect Our Defenders advocacy group.
+A 2018 Pentagon survey estimated that 20,500 male and female service members experienced some kind of sexual assault that year.

 Senior military officials, including the chairman of the Joint Chiefs of Staff, Army General Mark Milley, have acknowledged failings in addressing sexual assault in the ranks.
-But they have stopped short of endorsing moves to remove the prosecution of such cases from military commanders.
+But they have stopped short of endorsing moves to remove the prosecution of such cases from military commanders and argue that preserving commanders' authority over prosecutions is vital to maintaining discipline.

-Austin's statement was issued on the same day a senior lawmaker released letters from the Pentagon's top brass in which they voiced deep concern over legislation supported by most U.S. senators that would overhaul the military justice system for crimes like sexual assault.
-U.S. Senator Kirsten Gillibrand, a Democrat, has spearheaded the legislation taking U.S. military commanders out of the decision-making process about when to prosecute sexual assault cases in the military.
-Her bill would do the same for other major crimes, turning such decisions over to trained prosecutors.
+Austin's statement was issued on the same day a senior lawmaker released letters from members of the Pentagon's top brass in which they voiced deep concern over legislation supported by most U.S. senators that would overhaul the military justice system for crimes like sexual assault.
+Democratic Senator Kirsten Gillibrand has spearheaded the bill to remove military commanders from decisions on pursuing sexual assault cases, but her bill would also do the same for other major crimes, turning such decisions over to trained prosecutors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)